MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-availability.md

 ### V3 Status Summary

-#### ABS Service
+#### Azure Bot Service
-1. The ABS service side will continue to support running V3 bots with no planned end of life and any running bots will not be disrupted.
+1. The Azure Bot Service will continue to support the running of V3 bots with no planned end of life, and any running bots will not be disrupted.
 1. Channels will remain compatible with V3 with no disruption or end of life plan.
-1. Creation of new V3 bots is disabled on the portal; however, expert users who wish to deploy their V3 bots independently, not on ABS (e.g. as webapp service) can do so.
+1. Creation of new V3 bots is disabled on the portal; however, expert users who wish to deploy their V3 bots independently through other services (such as another web app service) can do so.

 #### SDK and Tools
 1. We are not investing in V3 from SDK side, and will only apply critical security fixes to the SDK branches for the foreseeable future (Exception: We plan to add a Skills connector to allow V4 bots to call legacy V3 bots).